sinatra/sinatra/README.pirate.md

     rake install
 ```

-If you install gems as root, the last step should be
+If ye install gems as root, the last step should be

 ```ruby
     sudo rake install